Q: At what age should I have my first colonoscopy?

-Q: If the physician finds a polyp, or sees any abnormal tissue will it be removed?
+Q: If the physician finds a polyp, or sees any abnormal tissue, will it be removed?

 Q: Will I be able to eat after my procedure?

-A: While there may be restrictions to the type of foods allowed, the majority of the patients resume a normal diet after discharge.
+A: While there may be restrictions to the type of foods allowed, the majority of patients resume a normal diet after discharge.
 Depending on the result of the procedure, dietary modifications may be recommended.

-Q: How are your scopes processed?
+Q: How are your colonoscopies processed?

 A: The GI Lab follows the highest recommended guidelines for cleaning and reprocessing endoscopes.
 Each endoscope is meticulously pre-cleaned and then placed in an automatic endoscope reprocessor.